Heat capacity: Consequences

-According to the Second Law of Thermodynamics, when two systems with different temperatures interact via a purely thermal connection, heat will flow from the hotter system to the cooler one (this can also be understood from a statistical point of view).
+According to the second law of thermodynamics, when two systems with different temperatures interact via a purely thermal connection, heat will flow from the hotter system to the cooler one (this can also be understood from a statistical point of view).
 Therefore, if such systems have equal temperatures, they are at thermal equilibrium.
 However, this equilibrium is stable only if the systems have positive heat capacities.
-For such systems, when heat flows from a higher temperature system to a lower temperature one, the temperature of the first decreases and that of the latter increases, so that both approach equilibrium.
+For such systems, when heat flows from a higher-temperature system to a lower-temperature one, the temperature of the first decreases and that of the latter increases, so that both approach equilibrium.
 In contrast, for systems with negative heat capacities, the temperature of the hotter system will further increase as it loses heat, and that of the colder will further decrease, so that they will move farther from equilibrium.
 This means that the equilibrium is unstable.

-For example, according to theory, the smaller (less massive) a black hole is, the smaller its Schwarzschild radius will be and therefore the greater the curvature of its event horizon will be, as well as its temperature.
-Thus, the smaller the black hole, the more thermal radiation it will emit and the more quickly it will evaporate.
+For example, according to theory, the smaller (less massive) a black hole is, the smaller its Schwarzschild radius will be, and therefore the greater the curvature of its event horizon will be, as well as its temperature.
+Thus, the smaller the black hole, the more thermal radiation it will emit and the more quickly it will evaporate by Hawking radiation.